-We briefly discussed this variation above when comparing the Caro-Kann with the French Defense.
+We briefly discussed this variation above when comparing the Caro-Kann Defense with the French Defense.
 Nowadays this variation is White’s main weapon at the grandmaster level.
-It leads to complicated positions where it is difficult to navigate for both sides.
+These Caro Kann lines lead to complicated positions where it is difficult to navigate for both sides.

 I would not recommend playing this line as White below the expert level.

-After 3…Bf5, White has a lot of options but generally speaking there are two approaches.
-The moves like 4.Nf3, 4.Nd2, 4.Be3, or 4.c4 usually lead to a complex maneuvering struggle.
+After 3…Bf5, White has a lot of options but generally speaking, there are two approaches.
+In this Caro Kann variation moves like 4.Nf3, 4.Nd2, 4.Be3, or 4.c4 usually lead to a complex maneuvering struggle.
 You can see how the game might continue in this case in the PGN viewer below.

 White’s second approach is to sharpen the game.
 It can be achieved with the immediate 4.g4, attacking the bishop and launching a pawn storm.
 White can also prepare it with 4.Nc3 or 4.h4.